Portable Biomechanics Laboratory: Clinically Accessible Movement Analysis from a Handheld Smartphone

 To evaluate relationships between smartphone-based metrics and clinical scales, we used different correlation measures based on variable type.
 For associations between two continuous variables (e.g., GDI and 10MWT speed), we computed the Pearson correlation coefficient.
 For associations between a continuous variable and an ordinal or categorical variable (e.g., GDI and mJOA), we used the Spearman rank correlation coefficient.

-To assess the responsiveness of various measures to surgical intervention in the CM cohort, we computed the Standardized Response Mean (SRM) \cite{husted_methods_2000,liang_comparisons_1990}, defined as:
+In addition to the Wilcoxon effect size calculated to assess responsiveness to surgical intervention, we computed the Standardized Response Mean (SRM) \cite{husted_methods_2000,liang_comparisons_1990, werner_concurrent_2020}, defined as:

 where ${D}_x$ is the vector of pre- to post-surgery differences in measure $x$, $\bar{D}_x$ is the mean of these differences, and $SD(D_x)$ is their standard deviation.
-We calculated SRMs for the mJOA, cadence, double support time, and GDI to compare their sensitivity to change.
+We calculated SRMs for the mJOA, cadence, double support time, and GDI.

 To estimate confidence intervals for the SRM, we employed the jackknife technique \cite{miller_jackknife-review_1974} as was done in \cite{liang_comparisons_1990}.
 This nonparametric resampling method systematically recomputes the SRM by omitting one observation at a time, producing a set of jackknife replicates.
 These replicates are then used to compute pseudo-values, which approximate the influence of each observation on the overall SRM.
 The mean of these pseudo-values serves as a bias-corrected point estimate of the SRM, and their variability provides an estimate of its standard error.
 A t-distribution is then used to construct confidence intervals, enabling inference about the SRM’s precision without assuming normality of the underlying data.